openconnectivityfoundation/swagger2doc/README.md

 ## installation
 This tool is python3 based.

+install with ```curl https://openconnectivityfoundation.github.io/swagger2doc/install.sh | bash```

+which executes the following steps:
 - clone git repo
-- Run the install script for python 3.5 dependencies (in src) with python3.5 :
+- execute the install script for python 3.5 dependencies (located in the src folder) with python3.5 :
     - pip3 install -r requirements-3.5.txt
 and use the tool relative of where the respository is located on your system.